abcarroll/loco/README.md

 ### [examples/locoNotation.php](https://github.com/ferno/loco/blob/master/examples/locoNotation.php)

-Defines `$locoGrammar`, which parses a grammar presented in "Loco notation" and returns a `Ferno\Loco\Grammar` object capable of parsing that grammar.
+Defines `$locoGrammar`, which parses a grammar presented in "Loco notation" and returns a `Ab\LocoX\Grammar` object capable of parsing that grammar.

-"Loco notation" (for lack of a better name) is an extension of Backus-Naur Form which gives access to all the `Ferno\Loco\MonoParser`s that Loco makes available.
+"Loco notation" (for lack of a better name) is an extension of Backus-Naur Form which gives access to all the `Ab\LocoX\MonoParser`s that Loco makes available.
 The following parsers are already effectively available in most grammar notations:

-* `Ferno\Loco\EmptyParser` - Just have an empty string or an empty right-hand side to a rule.
+* `Ab\LocoX\Clause\Terminal\EmptyParser` - Just have an empty string or an empty right-hand side to a rule.
 Some notations also permit an explicit "epsilon" symbol.
-* `Ferno\Loco\StringParser` - Invariably requires a simple string literal in single or double quotes.
+* `Ab\LocoX\Clause\Terminal\StringParser` - Invariably requires a simple string literal in single or double quotes.
-* `Ferno\Loco\Sequence` - Usually you put multiple tokens in a row and they will be matched consecutively.
+* `Ab\LocoX\Clause\Nonterminal\Sequence` - Usually you put multiple tokens in a row and they will be matched consecutively.
 In EBNF, commas must be used as separators.
-* `Ferno\Loco\OrderedChoice` - Alternation is achieved using a pipe, `|`, between possibilities.
+* `Ab\LocoX\Clause\Nonterminal\OrderedChoice` - Alternation is achieved using a pipe, `|`, between possibilities.
-* `Ferno\Loco\BoundedRepeat` - Most notations provide some ability to make a match optional (typically square brackets), and/or to match an unlimited number of times (typically an asterisk or braces).
+* `Ab\LocoX\Clause\Nonterminal\BoundedRepeat` - Most notations provide some ability to make a match optional (typically square brackets), and/or to match an unlimited number of times (typically an asterisk or braces).

 I had to invent new notation for the following:

-* `Ferno\Loco\RegexParser` - Put your regex between slashes, just like in Perl.
+* `Ab\LocoX\Clause\Terminal\RegexParser` - Put your regex between slashes, just like in Perl.
-* `Ferno\Loco\Utf8Parser` - To match any single UTF-8 character, put a full stop, `.`.
+* `Ab\LocoX\Clause\Terminal\Utf8Parser` - To match any single UTF-8 character, put a full stop, `.`.
 To blacklist some characters, put the blacklisted characters between `[^` and `]`.

 In both cases I borrowed notation from the standard regular expression syntax, because why not stay with the familiar?